 The aim of 'The Complete Guide to Fantasy Premier League' is to help managers to better understand, enjoy and improve at the game of Fantasy Premier League.
 Whether you are playing FPL for the first time, or are already an old-hand, this guide includes a multitude of tips, insights and strategies to help you take your fantasy management skills to the next level.

-Jon has a background in financial research, portfolio management and quantitative analysis, and has played and followed football for over 30 years.
+Jon has played and followed football for over 30 years.

 How to Play Fantasy Premier League